grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 ---
 layout: post
-title: "Blockchain Proof-Of-Work is a Decentralized Clock"
+title: "Blockchain Proof-of-Work is a Decentralized Clock"
 date: 2018-01-23 11:41
 comments: true
 categories:
 published: true
 ---

-This is an explanation of the key function on Proof-Of-Work in the Bitcoin blockchain.
-It focuses on the one feature of Proof-Of-Work that is essential and shows that other features often talked about such as security are secondary side-effects, useful, but not essential.
+This is an explanation of the key function on Proof-of-Work in the Bitcoin blockchain.
+It focuses on the one feature of Proof-of-Work that is essential and shows that other features often talked about such as security are secondary side-effects, useful, but not essential.

-Note that this write up isn't about Proof-Of-Work _per se_, it explains why the blockchain needs it.
-If you do not know anything about Proof-Of-Work, then [this](https://en.bitcoin.it/wiki/Proof_of_work) link might be a good start.
+Note that this write up isn't about Proof-of-Work _per se_, it explains how the blockchain takes advantage of it.
+If you do not know anything about Proof-of-Work, then [this](https://en.bitcoin.it/wiki/Proof_of_work) link might be a good start.

-This explanation rests on illustrating a few interesting properties of Proof-Of-Work and the blockchain that are not immediately obvious and sometimes are rather counter-intuitive.
-These are listed below.
+This explanation rests on illustrating a few interesting properties of how Proof-of-Work is used in the blockchain that are not immediately obvious and sometimes are rather counter-intuitive, for example how participants collectively solve a problem without _ever communicating_.

-Having understood each of these properties, one should conclude that Proof-Of-Work is really a mechanism which accomplishes a distributed and decentralized system of timing, i.e. a clock.
+Having understood each of these properties, one should conclude that Proof-of-Work is primarily a mechanism which accomplishes a distributed and decentralized system of timing, i.e. a clock.

 ## The Decentralized Ledger Time Ordering Problem ##

+Before describing the solution, let us focus on the problem.
+Much of the literature around Proof-of-Work is so confusing because it attempts to explain the solution without first identifying the problem.

 Any ledger absolutely needs order.
 One cannot spend money that has not been received, nor can one spend money that is already